the-full-stack/website/docs/course/2022/lecture-2-development-infrastructure-and-tooling/index.md

 library](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
 [Horovod](https://github.com/horovod/horovod) is another
 3rd-party library option.
-PyTorch Lightning makes it dead simple to use either one of these two libraries - where [speedup seems to be the same](https://www.reddit.com/r/MachineLearning/comments/hmgr9g/d_pytorch_distributeddataparallel_and_horovod/).
+PyTorch Lightning makes it dead simple to use either of these two libraries - where [speedup seems to be the same](https://www.reddit.com/r/MachineLearning/comments/hmgr9g/d_pytorch_distributeddataparallel_and_horovod/).

 A more advanced scenario is that you can't even fit your model on a